 Malaysia’s energy giant Petronas reported a 6 percent drop in its first-quarter liquefied natural gas (LNG) sales, while its profit jumped on the back of higher oil and gas prices.

-Total LNG sales during January-March dropped 1 percent to 8.38 million tonnes.
+Total LNG sales during January-March dropped year-on-year to 8.38 million tonnes.
 This compares to 8.93 million tonnes in the first-quarter last year and 8.13 million tonnes in the prior quarter.

 Petronas said in its quarterly report released on Tuesday that LNG sales declined by 0.55 million tonnes mainly due to “lesser trading opportunities” as compared to the first quarter in 2021.